RTEMS/rtems-docs/c-user/io/directives.rst

     This parameter is the device driver address table.

 ``registered_major``
     This parameter is the pointer to a device major number variable.
-The device major number of the registered device will be stored in this variable, in case of a successful operation.
+When the directive call is successful, the device major number of the registered device will be stored in this variable.

 .. rubric:: RETURN VALUES: